Who we are

 This feature is only available to sites on the Premium and Professional plans.

 Data Used: Please refer to the appropriate Google Analytics documentation for the specific type of data it collects.
-For sites running WooCommerce (also owned by Automattic) and this feature simultaneously and having all purchase tracking explicitly enabled, purchase events will send Google Analytics the following information: order number, product id and name, product category, total cost, and quantity of items purchased.
 Google Analytics does offer IP anonymization, which can be enabled by the site owner.

 Gravatar Hovercards